N1ck-Benson/echoDecks/README.md

 ### How do I run the code?

 ---

+**Unfortunately I'm having issues with the app which make it tricky for others to run the code successfully.
+I'm working on fixes, but in the meantime cloning this repo is not recommended...**

 The webapp is not deployed yet, so please do the following to get it running on your own machine: